onurc4kir/ecommerce-campaigns-spring/README.md

 - Use the `PUT /campaigns/{id}` endpoint to update campaigns.
 - Use the `DELETE /campaigns/{id}` endpoint to delete campaigns.

+Campaigns are queried by profile-match if the user logged in.

+### Roles
+There are 2 types of roles used for authorization ROLE_ADMIN and ROLE_USER.
+CRUD for the role and profession requires ROLE_ADMIN.
+Also ROLE_ADMIN is required for adding or updating a campaign.

 You can access detailed API documentation at `http://localhost:8080/swagger-ui.html` while the application is running.

 ## License